Jorian Charlton, Untitled (Georgia), 2020. © 2021 Jorian Charlton

 Online Zoom webinar

-In this conversation writer and editor Yaniya Lee, and curator and art critic Antwaun Sargent, discuss Black aesthetics, public and private histories, and the transformative power of the family album.
+In this conversation, curator and art critic Antwaun Sargent and writer and editor Yaniya Lee, discuss Black aesthetics, public and private histories, and the transformative power of the family album.

 Vintage Black Canada Instagram Takeover

 Throughout the week, Aaron Francis of Vintage Black Canada curates Jorian Charlton’s family archive via Instagram posts, stories, and live stories and reflects on creating spaces for archived family histories.
-Special appearances on live stories by Charlton, curator Emilie Croning, and other local artists.
+Special appearances on live stories will be made by Jorian Charlton, Emilie Croning, and additional local artists.

 Youth Reading Group: VIBE Arts